tml21/libtml-java/doc/tml_bin_install.md

 **2)** on the command shell out of "superuser mode":

 	cp /Volumes/libtml/usr/lib64/* /usr/lib

-##System Integrity Protection - using OS X 10.11 (El Capitan)##

-If the System Integrity Protection is enabled (default on El Capitan), root is not permitted to copy to `"/usr/lib"`.

-To disable System Integrity Protection, you must boot to Recovery OS and run the csrutil(1) command from the Terminal.<br>[See:Configuring System Integrity Protection](https://developer.apple.com/library/mac/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html).

-- Boot to Recovery OS by restarting your machine and holding down the Command and R keys at startup.
-- Launch Terminal from the Utilities menu.
-- Enter the following command:

-		$ csrutil disable

-After disabling System Integrity Protection on a machine, a reboot is required.

 [The libTML-java binary package installation is finished now.
 Continue reading chapter "JNI" of this documentation, building the Java archive (JAR).](#javaLink)